Sabbath

 In Abrahamic religions, the Sabbath (/ˈsæbəθ/) or Shabbat (שַׁבָּת /he/) is a day set aside for rest and worship.
-According to the Book of Exodus, the Sabbath is a day of rest on the seventh day commanded by Yahweh to be kept as a holy day of rest as God rested in the Genesis creation narrative.
-Shabbat observance is commanded in the Ten Commandments: "Remember the sabbath day, to keep it holy".
-The Sabbath might have been influenced by Babylonian mid-month rest days and lunar cycles, though its origins remain debated.
+According to the Book of Exodus, the Sabbath is a day of rest on the seventh day commanded by God to be kept as a holy day of rest as God rested in the Genesis creation narrative.
+Sabbath observance is commanded in the Ten Commandments: "Remember the sabbath day, to keep it holy" in the Masoretic text contrasting with the Samaritan Pentateuch which says "Keep the Sabbath day to keep it holy."

 A day of rest is observed in Islam (Friday), Judaism (Saturday), and Christianity (Sunday).
 Observances similar to or descended from the Sabbath also exist in other religions.
-The term may be generally used to describe similar weekly observances in other religions.
+The term may be used more generally to describe similar weekly observances in other religions.

+The Sabbath might have been influenced by Babylonian mid-month rest days and lunar cycles, though its origins remain debated.

 Origins

-A number of scholars propose a cognate Akkadian word šapattu or šabattu, which refers to the day of the full moon.
+Some scholars propose a cognate Akkadian word šapattu or šabattu, which refers to the day of the full moon.
 A lexicographic list found in the library of Ashurbanipal glosses šabattu as "[the gods'] day of the heart's rest" (ūm nûḫ libbi), although this probably refers to the appeasement of the gods' anger.
 Other scholars doubt that there is a connection between the biblical Sabbath and the Akkadian šapattu/šabattu, as the two words may not have a common etymology and šapattu refers almost exclusively to the fifteenth day of the month or the phenomenon of lunar alignment, not to the seventh day of a week.
-However, different studies found evidence that the biblical sabbath indeed sometime had a monthly, rather than weekly, meaning.
+However, different studies found evidence that the biblical sabbath indeed sometimes had a monthly, rather than weekly, meaning.

-Connection to Sabbath observance has been suggested in the designation of the seventh, fourteenth, nineteenth, twenty-first and twenty-eight days of a lunar month in an Assyrian religious calendar as a 'holy day', also called 'evil days' (meaning "unsuitable" for prohibited activities).
-The prohibitions on these days, spaced seven days apart (except the nineteenth), include abstaining from chariot riding, and the avoidance of eating meat by the King.
-On these days officials were prohibited from various activities and common men were forbidden to "make a wish", and at least the 28th was known as a "rest-day".
-This theory has also been challenged on the grounds that the 'evil days' did not always fall every seven days and did not entail a general cessation of work.
+Connection to Sabbath observance has been suggested by the designation of the seventh, fourteenth, nineteenth, twenty-first, and twenty-eighth days of a lunar month in an Assyrian religious calendar as 'holy day', also called 'evil days' (meaning "unsuitable" for prohibited activities).
+The prohibitions on these days, spaced seven days apart (except the nineteenth), include abstaining from chariot riding and the avoidance of eating meat by the King.
+On these days, officials were prohibited from various activities, and common people were forbidden to "make a wish", and at least the 28th was known as a "rest-day".
+This theory has also been challenged because the 'evil days' did not always fall every seven days and did not entail a general cessation of work.

 The earliest extrabiblical attestation of Sabbath might occur in a 7th-century BCE ostracon discovered at the ancient fortress of Mesad Hashavyahu, which could refer to a servant doing certain kinds of work "before Sabbath" (lpny šbt).
-There is some dispute on whether šbt does indeed refer to Sabbath or just to the activity of quitting from the work, however.
+However, there is some dispute over whether šbt does indeed refer to the Sabbath or just to the act of quitting work.